This blog may contain affiliate links. Read our disclosure policy for more info.

-Although not off the tourist trail, it’s certainly not as popular as Sigiriya Rock (aka Lion Rock.)
+Although not necessarily off the tourist trail in Sri Lanka, Pidurangala Rock is certainly not as popular as Sigiriya Rock (aka Lion Rock.)

 After seeing many amazing ruins around Sigiriya including the ancient monastery of Ritigala, we were craving a viewpoint that we didn’t need to explore.